MarioCarrion/nit/README.md

 ## What is this?

-A really, really nit linter that complains when the code is not organized according to the following very opinionated rules:
+A really, really nitpicking linter that complains when the code is not organized according to the following very opinionated rules:

 1. `imports` is the first section
    * Requires section declaration,
    * One maximum,
    * Separated in 3 blocks: standard, external and same package (local).
-1. `const` is the second section
+1. `type` is the second section
    * Requires section declaration,
-   * Multiple allowed,
    * Section must be sorted: exported first, then unexported.
-1. `type` is the third section
+1. `const` is the third section
    * Requires section declaration,
+   * Multiple allowed,
    * Section must be sorted: exported first, then unexported.
 1. `var` is the fourth section
    * Requires section declaration,